-There are two types of images that your laser engraver will work with – raster images or vector images.
+There are two types of images that your laser engraver will work with – raster images or vector images and the question is raster or vector better.
 The two are just different types of computer graphics.
 So, what is the difference between the two?
 And which one is better?

 Is raster or vector better for laser engraving?
 Vector images are typically more versatile and flexible than raster images.
 Working with vector images is a lot easier e.g. you can easily resize it to any size you so wish without pixelating it – there is no upper or lower limit.
 Vector images are therefore a more popular option.

 A raster image, also commonly known as a bitmap image, is comprised of millions of tiny squares which are called pixels.
 If you zoom into the image, you will be able to see each pixel’s square outline.
 You can especially see the pixels around the edges of the image because of the significant color contrasts.

 - The computer-generated bitmap image made of pixels is interpreted by the laser engraving machine’s CNC controller.